rupinderkaur768/Manual-Testing/Test-Cases/README.md

 # Test Cases for Box Authentication Flows
-This repository contains comprehensive test cases designed to validate the authentication and security features of the Box application.
+This folder contains comprehensive test cases designed to validate the authentication and security features of the Box application.
 The test cases cover the following flows:

 # Login Flow
 |  Objective | Tests Include |